 The church has established numerous musical groups to support the outreach of the congregation.
 Children's and youth choirs, both singing and handbell ringing, the Chancel Choir (as it is now known), the Lakeside Handbell Choir, and the Lakeside Drama Troupe all make up a ministry poised to serve the Ingleside and Stonestown communities.
 Our ministry at Lakeside has seen annual services of Nine Lessons and Carols (Advent and Christmas); Christmas Pageants; Evensong services, Liturgical Dance; regional and national Handbell festivals, and tours to the Rose Bowl in Pasadena, Idaho, Nevada, and Festivals in Hawaii; special performances of Magnificat (Vaughn Williams), Messiah (Handel), "Amahl and the Night Visitor" (Menotti), Requiem (Fauré), Requiem (Rutter), Messe Solennelle (Vierne); world premieres of anthems composed for the church; and a handbell outreach project at Chinese Grace Church in Chinatown.
 It has presented the Broadway musical Godspell; and this year a review titled “Broadway: Then and Now”.
 The program has also hosted a competition for young composers, summer music camps for members and the community, and in 2016 it established the annual community Handbell Festival.
 In 2018, the Chancel Choir will make its Carnegie Hall debut.

-Lakeside houses two pipe organs: the current sanctuary organ was built by Robert Pearson in 2003 and a small organ in the chapel built in 2001 by Francis Cummings; the original sanctuary organ was built in Germany in 1965.
+Lakeside houses two pipe organs: the current sanctuary organ was built by Robert Pearson in 2003; the original sanctuary organ was built in Germany in 1965.
 The sanctuary houses a 7’ Nordiska grand piano with many smaller instruments throughout the church supporting its mission and outreach efforts.
 The church also has five octaves of English handbells, cast at the Whitechapel Foundry in London, England; and a three octave set of Malmark tone chimes.